Ygauraw/madrun/README.md

 Mad Run
 =======

-An android game like Temple Run
+An android game like Temple Run.